DB Transfers

 About

-Part one of this Guidance relates to ‘standard or straightforward cases, whilst Part 2 will cover ‘non-standard’ or complex cases.
+This document is Part 1 of a series of two relating to ‘standard’ or straightforward cases.
+Part 2 will cover ‘non-standard’ or complex cases.

-The group launched a consultation on it’s DB Transfers Code of Good Practice at the PASA Annual Administration Conference in February 2020.
-The Code combines the Part 1 Guidance and Part 2 Guidance on ‘non-standard’ or complex cases.
-The consultation will close on 30 September 2020 and the Code will be published by the end of 2020.
+The group plan to launch a consultation on it’s forthcoming DB Transfers Code at the PASA Annual Administration Conference in February 2020.
+The Code will combine the Part 1 Guidance and Part 2 Guidance on ‘non-standard’ or complex cases.
+The consultation will close on 24 March 2020 and the Code will be published in Summer 2020.

 Members